dkirkby/bossdata/bin/scripts.rst

     --wlen-range 10%:90%
     --wlen-range 10%:8000

-Another visual option is ``--scatter`` will give a scatter plot of the flux rather than the flux +/- error band.
+Another visual option ``--scatter`` will give a scatter plot of the flux rather than the flux +/- error band.

 Several options are available to see data beyond just object flux.
 Use ``--show-sky`` to show the subtracted sky (modeled) flux, ``--add-sky`` to show the total of object flux and modeled sky flux, ``--show-mask`` to show grayed regions where data has been masked out because it is deemed invalid, and ``--show-dispersion`` to show wavelength dispersion.